Luxembourg–Ukraine relations: Political dialogue

-Trade and economic cooperation
+Economic relations

 Trade and economic cooperation between Ukraine and Luxembourg is characterized by trends similar to those in the development of cooperation with Belgium and the Netherlands.
 However, the global economic crisis has been reflected here before.
 In 2008, the turnover of goods and services amounted to 40.8 million US dollars, which indicated a decrease compared to 2007 by 29.7%, including Ukrainian exports amounted to 16.6 million US dollars, imports - 24.2 million US dollars.
 A positive trend is the reduction of Ukraine's negative trade balance with Luxembourg from 51.6 million US dollars in 2007 to 7.5 million US dollars in 2008.

 As of 2009, the volume of direct investments in Ukraine from Luxembourg was amounted at $250 million US dollars. or 0.6% of total foreign direct investment in Ukraine.
 Almost half of Luxembourg's investments in Ukraine's economy are directed to wholesale trade (43%); followed by the chemical and petrochemical industries, real estate, renting, engineering and business services.

-On 14 March 2017 the Verkhovna Rada of Ukraine finally ratified the Intergovernmental Convention between the Government of Ukraine and the Government of the Grand Duchy of Luxembourg on Avoidance of Double Taxation and Prevention of Tax Evasion with Respect to Taxes on Income and on Capital, signed on 6 September 1997.
+On 14 March 2017, the Verkhovna Rada of Ukraine finally ratified the Intergovernmental Convention between the Government of Ukraine and the Government of the Grand Duchy of Luxembourg on Avoidance of Double Taxation and Prevention of Tax Evasion with Respect to Taxes on Income and on Capital, signed on 6 September 1997.